Annita-LLC/Annita-Website-v3/RAILWAY_DEPLOYMENT.md

 ## Step 6: Set Environment Variables

+### Option A: Using Railway's Service References (Recommended)

-Go to your service → "Variables" tab and add:
+1. Go to your backend service → "Variables" tab
+2. Click "New Variable"
+3. For each variable, use Railway's service reference syntax:

+**Important**: Replace `Postgres` with your actual PostgreSQL service name (Railway shows this in your project).

 ```
 DB_HOST=${{Postgres.PGHOST}}